 Jafari became the director of the Guards' Center for Strategic Studies in 2005.
 During his tenure, he identified two critical threats to the Islamic Republic: a foreign attempt to foment a “soft revolution” through support of Iranian NGOs and activists and a U.S. military attack that could topple the regime.
 He used those experiences to craft Iran's current military strategy—at what could be a pivotal turning point in the nuclear crisis.

 Alireza Nader is a senior policy analyst at the nonprofit, nonpartisan RAND Corporation and a lecturer on Iranian politics at the George Washington University.

-This commentary appeared on United States Institute of Peace's Iran Primer on January 21, 2013.
+This commentary originally appeared on United States Institute of Peace's Iran Primer on January 21, 2013.